Weird Luck FAQ

 Both versions of a page tell the same story and have the same text; the only difference is in how the images within the page are arranged.

-Even if you usually find it more convenient to read Weird Luck on a phone or other small-screen device, we recommend checking out the comic on a larger screen when you get the chance.
-The classic comic page layouts of the desktop version are worth seeing (and are what the comic will look like in paperback, eventually).
+Even if you usually find it more convenient to read Weird Luck on a phone or other small-screen device, we recommend checking out the comic on a larger screen when you get the chance because it looks best that way.

 Weird Luck page numbers follow this formula: volume, chapter, page.
 So if a page is numbered 1.3.23, that means it's Volume 1, Chapter 3, page 23.